chaodyz/ngx-line-truncation/projects/line-truncation-lib/README.md

 ## How to use

-Declare [line-truncation] with div, p, span, and pass a number that indicates how many lines of text you are expected to truncate
+Declare [line-truncation] with div, p, and pass a number that indicates how many lines of text you are expected to truncate

 ```html
 <p [line-truncation]="2">